 The Weeknd, originally Abel Tesfaye, broke into the music scene with the 2011 mixtape House of Balloons.
 He went on to work with Drake, Wiz Khalifa and others, while building his own career as an artist.
-In 2015, the Weeknd enjoyed huge success with the album Beauty Behind the Madness, which boasted the hit single “Can’t Feel My Face.”
-His follow-up album, Starboy (2016), featured collaborations with artists such as Daft Punk.
+In 2015, the Weeknd enjoyed huge success with the Grammy-winning album Beauty Behind the Madness, which boasted the hit single “Can’t Feel My Face.”
+His follow-up album, Starboy (2016), also won a Grammy and featured collaborations with artists such as Daft Punk.

 Born Abel Tesfaye on February 16, 1990, in Toronto, Canada, the Weeknd has become one of the music industry's leading alternative R&B performers.
 He is the son of Ethiopian immigrants but has had little contact with his father, who left the family when the Weeknd was only a toddler.
 His early musical influences ranged from traditional Ethiopian music to the "King of Pop," Michael Jackson.
 In an interview with Vanity Fair, the Weeknd specifically cited the impact of Jackson’s 1979 hit "Don’t Stop ‘til You Get Enough," describing it as "the song that helped me find my voice.
 It’s the reason I sing.”

 'House of Balloons'

 Never shy about displaying his vocal talents, the Weeknd started recording his efforts while in high school.
 After dropping out, he continued exploring his interest in music, and released a free download called House of Balloons in 2011.
 This, along with two more mixtapes, helped push his career forward.
 He worked with Drake on his 2011 album, Take Care, which featured several tracks from House of Balloons, and landed a deal with Universal’s Republic Records.